sososkxksodkd/Amogus/README.md

                                         if mHum and mHum.Health > 0 and mRoot then
                                             aliveCount = aliveCount + 1
-                                            if not targetLook then targetLook = mRoot.Position end
+                                            if not targetLook then targetLook = mRoot.Position end end

-                                            if mRoot.Size.Y < 30 then
-                                                mRoot.Size = Vector3.new(30, 30, 30)
-                                                mRoot.CanCollide = false
-                                            end
-                                        end
                                     end
                                 end